Azure/Azure-DataFactory/Samples/AzureAnalysisServicesProcessSample/README.md

 - AzureASConnectionString: Connection String of the Azure AS instance.
 - TabularDatabaseName: Name of the database in the tabular model to be processed.
+- AdvancedASProcessingScriptPath: [Optional] The path to TMSL script for custom process.